Adir-Amar/FloodIt-product-analytics/README.md

 ### 1. The spike days' most obvious evidence turned out to be unusable

+Everything in this section compares pre-window players against themselves — the same population on spike days and on the normal days between them.
+Spike-day activity was 97.2% pre-window against 78.0% on normal days, so comparing the whole room to the whole room would measure a change in mix rather than a change in behaviour.

 On the seven spike days the event mix looks dramatically different. `screen_view` falls from 41.7% of pre-window events to 6.1%; `user_engagement` rises from 22.9% to 39.5%; quickplay events rise across the board.
 The natural reading is that the spike-day crowd behaved differently, which would rule out a data glitch.

 It does not hold.
 Shares are compositional — they sum to one — so when `screen_view`'s share collapses by 35.6 percentage points, the other events' shares rise to fill the gap, about 1.61×, without anyone behaving differently.
 Worse, a composition shift driven almost entirely by one event's collapse is precisely what a logging change produces.